dalkiranrengin/Rengin_GoogleAnalytics/README.md

 ## Conclusion

-1) Casual members tend to use bikes throughout the day, with a marked preference for weekends during the summer and spring for recreational purposes.
-Conversely, annual members predominantly ride bikes on weekdays during peak commute hours (8 AM and 5 PM) in these seasons.
+1) Casual members tend to use bikes throughout the day, with a marked preference for weekends for recreational purposes.
+Conversely, annual members predominantly ride bikes on weekdays during peak commute hours (8 AM and 5 PM).

 2) While casual members undertake rides that are twice as long on average, they do so less frequently.
 Annual members, on the other hand, ride more often but for shorter durations, roughly half the length of the rides taken by casual users.